mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 We try to align with types released by [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) (that is packages published on npm under the `@types` namespace).

 We will not change the minimum supported version in a minor version of Material UI.
-However, we generally recommend not to use a TypeScript version older than the lowest supported version of DefinitelyTyped.
+However, we recommend not using a TypeScript version older than the lowest supported version by DefinitelyTyped.
 :::

 If your project includes these packages, you'll need to update them: